pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-02-increase-ebook-sales-without-buy-now-popups.md

 <div class="primer" markdown="1">
 ### Recap

 You'll recall that there are [Four Forces of Progress that are at play][four-forces] in the mind of the buyer, while considering the decision to go forward.
-The Struggle (above), The Attraction, The Anxiety (the two next ones heres), The Habits (talked about below).
+The Struggle (above), The Attraction, The Anxiety (the two next ones here), The Habits (talked about below).

 [four-forces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}
 </div>